Access Intelligence Trust Centre

 6. Data Processing Agreements

 Under the GDPR, Data Controllers must provide their Data Processors with clear documented instructions regarding the authorised processing activities for their personal data is stored within the Access Intelligence Platforms.

 Access Intelligence will not undertake any personal data processing activities that are not described within the Client’s documented instructions.
 To this end, Access Intelligence has incorporated documented instructions pertinent to our platform and delivery of services in our Terms and Conditions to aid in uniformity of processing; in contrast to holding thousands of separate (and disparate) documented instructions, we can ensure a consistent experience for clients and reduce any risk of error.

-The Client must conduct any Data Protection Impact Assessments and risk assessments that are necessary in connection with the personal data processing activity, and be prepared to share the results with Access Intelligence if requested to demonstrate compliance.
+The Client must conduct any Data Protection Impact Assessments (DPIA) and risk assessments that are necessary in connection with the personal data processing activity, and be prepared to share the results with Access Intelligence if requested to demonstrate compliance.

 7. Resilience, Testing and Security Controls in Place